azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 # Challenge 2

 In challenge 1, our model achieved an accuracy of `~92%`.
 For the MNIST data set, this is not very good.
 For improving model accuracy, we'll be training a Deep Convolutional Neural Network in this challenge.
 For training this more powerful and complex model, we'll need more compute.
-Therefore, instead of training a model in our Notebook VM, we'll be using [Azure Machine Learning Compute](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets) to train our model on a dedicated compute cluster.
+Therefore, instead of training a model in our Compute Instance, we'll be using [Azure Machine Learning Compute](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets) to train our model on a dedicated compute cluster.
 As a Machine Learning framework, we'll be using Keras with a TensorFlow backend.
 The good thing is, that the interaction with Azure Machine Learning won't change.

-**Note:** Obviously we do not need Azure Machine Learning Compute for such a simple task, a single VM instance (probably even without GPU) would be absolutely sufficient.
+**Note:** Obviously we do not need Azure Machine Learning Compute for such a simple task, a single Compute Instance (VM) (probably even without GPU) would be absolutely sufficient.
 However - for sake of education - we'll be using Azure Machine Learning Compute in this challenge.

 First, let's create a new notebook `challenge02.ipynb` for this challenge.